asidiki/NGINX-INGRESS/README.md

 Goal of this project is to enable Kubernetes Ingress using the Nginx Ingress Controller.

 - Create multiple Kubernetes deployments as micro-services.
-- Enable logging for the Kubernetes cluster using prometheus and grafana.
+- Enable monitoring for the Kubernetes cluster using prometheus and grafana.
 - Enable Kubernetes ingress for these pods using Nginx Ingress Controller.
 - Enable Kubernetes Ingress across namespaces.